pd3f/dehyphen/README.md

 Dehyphenation of broken text, e.g., extracted from a PDF.
 Mainly for the German but works for other languages as well.

-`Dehyphen` tries to re-construct the original text by choosing the most probably way to join lines or paragraphs.
+`dehyphen` tries to re-construct the original text by choosing the most probably way to join lines or paragraphs.
 Several options are getting by calculating the [perplexity](https://en.wikipedia.org/wiki/Perplexity#Perplexity_per_word) of texts, using [flair](https://github.com/flairNLP/flair)'s character-based language models.

 If you are into text extraction for German PDFs: Stay tuned.
 I'm gonna relase something soon-ish.
 Follow [@ddd_jetzt](https://twitter.com/ddd_jetzt) on Twitter for updates.